Alcohol Septal Ablation

 Heart block is one of the most common complications.
 Heart block is a disruption to

-the electrical signals through your heart that can result in slow heart rate.
+the electrical signals through your heart that can result in a slow heart rate.
 Certain

 kinds of heart block require treatment with a permanent pacemaker.
 If bleeding around

 the heart occurs, you may need open heart surgery.